 - 1. Sea level in Kiribati has risen between 5 cm (Line Islands) and 11 cm (Gilbert Islands) over the past 30 years. - 2.
-Between now and 2050, Kiribati can expect to see between 15 and 30 cm of additional sea level rise across all islands regardless of changes in emissions. - 3.
-Beyond 2050, future emissions and warming are directly related to the future sea level rise that will be experienced.
-Sea level projections for Kiribati range from 50 to 100 cm by 2100, with an upper-end, worst-case estimate that depends on the evolution of the ice sheets approaching 2 m. - 4.
+Between now and 2050, Kiribati can expect to see between 15 and 30 cm of additional sea level rise across all islands, regardless of changes in emissions. - 3.
+Beyond 2050, sea level rise will be directly determined by the level of future emissions and warming.
+Sea level projections for Kiribati range from 50 cm to 1 m by 2100, with an upperend, worst-case estimate approaching 2 m, depending on the evolution of the ice sheets. - 4.
 The impact on the islands of Kiribati will vary due to the geographical extent of Kiribati.
 In the near-term (prior to 2050), the Gilbert Islands will see worsening of some of the impacts that are already underway.
 The Phoenix and Line Islands will potentially see a very rapid increase in frequency and severity of impacts shortly thereafter. - 5.
 Future sea level rise will cause a large increase in the frequency and severity of episodic flooding in Kiribati within the 21st century.
 Across all future scenarios and under the assumption of no additional protections, all island chains in Kiribati will likely experience more than 100 days of flooding every year by the end of the century. - 6.
-Analysis to include additional processes that cause impacts along the coastlines of Kiribati is needed to fully assess the threat of future sea-level rise.
+Analysis to include additional processes that cause impacts along the coastlines of Kiribati is needed to fully assess the threat of future sea level rise.
 The analysis done here provides a screening level assessment of the potential impacts on Kiribati.